faushine/CaseStudy/README.md

 # CaseStudy

-Add plugins of ErrorProne and SpotBugs.
+Add plugins of ErrorProne and SpotBugs into Maven.